appvia/university-of-wales-training-material/02-docker/exercise-4/README.md

+---
+runme:
+  id: 01HSZJV96NQ5RGKNWPMRGX7ZCF
+  version: v3
+---

 # Windows Containers

-Follow the guide [here](https://docs.docker.com/docker-for-windows/) to enable Windows containers on Docker Desktop.
+Follow the guide [here](https://learn.microsoft.com/en-us/virtualization/windowscontainers/quick-start/run-your-first-container#run-a-windows-container) to enable Windows containers on Docker Desktop.

 ### .NET Framework

-Have a look at [this](https://github.com/microsoft/dotnet-framework-docker-samples) tutorial for ASP .NET and .NET Framework containers.
+Have a look at [this](https://github.com/Microsoft/dotnet-framework-docker) tutorial for ASP .NET and .NET Framework containers.

 ### Nano Server

-`docker pull microsoft/nanoserver`
+`docker pull mcr.microsoft.com/windows/nanoserver:ltsc2022
+`

-`docker run -it microsoft/nanoserver powershell`
+`docker run -it mcr.microsoft.com/windows/nanoserver:ltsc2022`

 This will allow you to run powershell in `nanoserver`.
 Have a look [here](https://hub.docker.com/_/microsoft-windows-nanoserver) for more information.

 ### IIS

 [microsoft/iis](https://hub.docker.com/_/microsoft-windows-servercore-iis) image is based on Windows Server Core and is around 4GB when downloading (sad face).

 In order to run default IIS page you can run the following command: